HCSLab/EdgeToll/README.md

 # EdgeToll
-A Blockchain-based Toll CollectionSystem for Heterogeneous Public Edge Platforms
+A Blockchain-based Toll Collection System for Heterogeneous Public Edge Platforms

+A research work to be published